Emotional Resilience and anger management is the ability to adapt to stressful situations.

-With preferences, you will find that yourself becoming more flexible and tolerant towards situations not going your way.
-This does not mean that you will become a doormat and habitually take abuse, instead it means that after receiving your difficult feelings, you are better able to set your difficult feelings to the side and engage in problem solving from a place of clarity.
+As our ability to do this grows, we become more flexible and tolerant towards situations not going our way.
+This does not mean that we will become a doormat and habitually take abuse, instead, it means we are resilient to stress caused by difficult situations.
+It also means we are better able to engage in problem-solving and look at the situation from a place of clarity.

-The process of emotional resiliency is easier said than done, but it is a rewarding process.
+The process of building emotional resiliency is easier said than done, but it is a rewarding process.